 Rompers are probably one of my favorite travel outfits because they’re stylish, comfortable, practical, pack light, and keep me cool in the summer.
 You really can’t go wrong here.
 I’d suggest throwing at least one or two rompers in your suitcase for Hawaii.

 Yes, I know the photo above is from Key West.
 I just got the romper for 2021, and it’s become my absolute favorite.
-The compliments help too.
-Other great rompers that I have loved came from Salty Crush and Patagonia’s Fleetwith Romper.
+The compliments help, too.
+We love Patagonia’s Fleetwith Romper and prAna Railay for travel, but you can shop on Free People and Lulus for more great options.

 Tank Tops

 A few comfortable tank tops and shirts are always in my bag, and they’re perfect for Hawaii.
 I typically pack solid colors so that they can work with everything.
-They’re super functional clothes that can be worn under a blouse or alone with a pair of jeans or capris.
+They’re super functional clothes worn under a blouse or alone with jeans or capris.

 Swim Suit

 You’re heading to Hawaii, so you will probably hit up a few of their splendid beaches.
 Hawaii is all about the beaches, and the ocean is an integral part of Hawaiian culture.
-If their one thing you don’t skip in Hawaii, it’s the beach.
+If there is one thing you don’t skip in Hawaii, it’s the beach.

 Yoga Pants

 Yoga is all over the islands.
-Most of the big resorts even offer yoga classes in the morning or evening.
+Most big resorts even offer yoga classes in the morning or evening.
 I like to have at least one pair of yoga pants in my suitcase.
-For a more fun design on yoga pants, check out Yoga Democracy.
-They make their pants out of recycled nets that they find in the ocean!
-Use the code TWP20 for 20% off your purchase.

 Sports Bras